kongdai123/repainting_3d_assets/README.md

-# Second Life for 3D Assets
+# Breathing New Life into 3D Assets with Generative Repainting

-This repository implements a method from the paper "Second Life for 3D Assets".
+This repository implements a method from our BMVC'23 paper "Breathing New Life into 3D Assets with Generative Repainting".

 # Quick Start

-Install a [Docker](https://www.docker.com/)-compatible runtime and use the following command to give a second life to your custom 3D asset.
+Install a [Docker](https://www.docker.com/)-compatible<sup>*</sup> runtime and use the following command to repaint your 3D asset.
 The asset is painted according to the text prompt specified as the last argument.
 For example: